calint/glos/README.md

 ## sample game
 * multiplayer enabled proof of concept
+* shoot asteroids and pick up power ups for the gun
 * developed to test the framework
 * source in `src/application/` and `assets/`
 * howto keys